intel/libvpl/doc/spec/source/appendix/VPL_apnds_c.rst

 The application may use long term reference frames to improve coding efficiency or robustness for video conferencing applications.
 The application controls the long term frame marking process by attaching the :cpp:struct:`mfxExtAVCRefListCtrl` extended buffer during encoding.
-The oneVPL encoder itself never marks a frame as long term.
+The |vpl_short_name| encoder itself never marks a frame as long term.

 There are two control lists in the :cpp:struct:`mfxExtAVCRefListCtrl` extended